Lew Burdette: Pitching style

 Burdette was a very fidgety pitcher, constantly scratching himself and fussing with his uniform before pitches.
 Former manager Fred Haney once said, "Burdette would make coffee nervous."
 Frequently repeated motions such as bringing his fingers to his lips and wiping sweat from his forehead lead to rumors of throwing spitballs.
 After the second game of the 1957 season, Birdie Tebbetts, manager of the Cincinnati Reds, called Burdette a "cheating spitballer," prompting Redlegs' GM Gabe Paul to lodge an official protest with the National League.
 NL President Warren Giles responded with a statement clarifying that it was okay for a pitcher to moisten his hands as long as he did not transfer the moisture to the baseball and said, "Until someone—the umpires or someone—presents evidence that Burdette is using the spitter, I'll do nothing about it."
 Burdette himself said, "It's the best pitch I've got—and I don't throw it."
 The rumors persisted, though: Don Hoak said, "Only once did I ever see water fly off a spitball, and the man who threw me that pitch was Burdette."
 The Sporting News wrote in 1967, "Perhaps no pitcher has engendered more controversy about the spitter than Lou Burdette."
 New York Times sportswriter Red Smith wrote, "There should be 3 pitching statistics for Burdette: Wins, Losses, and Relative Humidity."
 Burdette himself referenced this reputation, saying he retired because "they were starting to hit the dry side of the ball."

 Personal life

-Burdette was inducted into the Florida Sports Hall of Fame in 1998.
+Burdette was inducted into the Florida Sports Hall of Fame in 1998 and the West Virginia Sports Hall of Fame in 1974.
 He died of lung cancer at age 80 in Winter Garden, Florida.

 In 1958, a reference to Burdette appeared in an episode of Leave It to Beaver.
 The text "Lew Burdette just hit a home run and Milwaukee leads seven to one in the series," appears briefly in a few frames showing a letter from the principal to Beaver's parents.
 Burdette also released a single in 1958 with two Rockabilly songs "Three Strikes and You're Out" on the A side, and "Mary Lou" on the B side.

-Burdette's grandson, Nolan Fontana, is a retired former professional baseball player.
+Burdette's grandson, Nolan Fontana, was a professional baseball player and appeared in MLB for the Los Angeles Angels for parts of two seasons.